 ChatGPT for Marketing in 2026

-By April 2026, ChatGPT in marketing has moved past the adoption question.
+By June 2026, ChatGPT in marketing has moved past the adoption question for many teams.
 The active conversation is how to operationalize ChatGPT without diluting brand, hallucinating into a lawsuit, or paying for tools nobody opens.

-This piece is built for that conversation: where ChatGPT wins against the alternatives, where it earns its seat in a marketing workflow, and where it quietly breaks things.
+This piece is built for that conversation: where ChatGPT may fit compared with alternatives, where it earns its seat in a marketing workflow, and where it quietly breaks things.

 Why Marketers Use ChatGPT for Content, Ads, and Strategy